-This is a construction project, right.
-Things can go wrong, over budget, the scope of work can be confused.
+This is a construction project, right?
+Things can go wrong, it is easy to go over budget, the scope of work can be confused.
 Get everything on paper, just in case there is a disagreement.
 Here are some important points to have:

 - Basic info: 2 parties of the agreement with names addresses, job site address, start date, substantial completion date

 - Scope of work: the more detailed the better so that everyone understands what is expected from the contractor

 - Material specifications: exactly which materials would be used if agreed to.
 For example, do not just include cabinets, but specify which company, brand, style, etc.

 - Cost: unit prices, materials, labor, management, anything that applies

 - Insurance: require that the contractor be insured and keep copies of their proof of insurance